katerinanavab/webdocs/docs/unit02/notes203.md

 }
 ```

+{:.highlight}
 See MDN's 3D cube in action with [`scaleZ`](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/scaleZ()) and [`scale3d`](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/scale3d()).

 #### Translate specific axis
 {:.no_toc}

-These are the additional transform function values to translate an element in a 3D space:
+These are the additional transform function values to **translate** an element in a 3D space:

 ```css
 .element {